 So this one is a bigger example with a very solid domain rank.
 According to SimilarWeb, it gets 99.96% organic traffic, 85% coming from search.

 Clear thin orange stripe at the top of the chart.
 I had to use the last month’s stats to have it visible.

 Alright, siloing is awesome and helps you manufacture real relevance while also maintaining a site’s upward mobility.

 A Small Concession

 In almost all cases I’ve found, siloed sites “break” the silo in some way or another.
-In the case of ThankYourSkin, the silo is broken with the “Recent Posts” sidebar widget.
-In the case of VixenDaily, articles occasionally link to others in different categories (though rarely from what I can tell).
+For example, the articles occasionally link to others in different categories (though rarely from what I can tell).